The difference between a software consultant and a senior engineer, and how to pick the best ones.

 A software consultant is an IT professional hired to give advice on strategy, design, building, and sometimes implementation of software that solves business problems.
 They carry out these tasks often with the collaboration of software developers.
 These professionals are usually senior developers with years of experience and know-how in the industry.

 As the name implies, the main role of these professionals is a consultancy, i.e. offering their expert advice.
 They provide an independent and unbiased ‘health check’ of your organization’s current business and tech plans.
 They zero in on the tech-related weak spots and areas of improvement within the business operations and then propose solutions.

 On the other hand, a senior engineer’s job focuses more on the building of software.
 These professionals design, develop, and install software solutions for a company’s operations.
-They are also usually part of a development team, supporting others in the creation and maintaining IT systems.
+They’re also usually part of a development team, supporting others in the creation and maintenance of IT systems.

-The software engineers have numerous years of programming experience, hence their senior status.
+Software engineers have numerous years of programming experience, hence their senior status.
 They usually have advanced knowledge of at least one major programming language, and a strong understanding of other languages as well.
-They possess the know-how on project management, coding language, and frameworks, information analysis, as well as software design, architecture, documentation, testing, and maintenance.
+They possess project management know-how, and understand coding and frameworks, information analysis, as well as software design, architecture, documentation, testing, and maintenance.